SublimeLinter/SublimeLinter-gcc/README.md

 Assuming the compilation works when executed via command line, try to compile with `g++ -v`.
 This will display all of the hidden flags that gcc uses.
-As a last resort, they can all be added as `extra_flags`.
+As a last resort, they can all be added in `extra_flags`.

 Contributing